What is the mission of Edward Pierce Center for Autism?

-The mission of the Edward Pierce Center for Autism is to provide lifelong support, services and advocacy to individuals and families touched by Autism.
+Edward Pierce Center for Autism is a non- profit organization whose sole mission is to provide support, services, and advocacy to individuals and families touched by Autism.

-The vision of EPCA is to combat the negative impacts of an unsupported family touched by Autism through: creating a community of support and advocacy, increasing employment opportunities for those on the spectrum; reducing parental stress and increasing postiive parental perceptions of those raising children with ASD.
+At E. P. Center for Autism, we seek to combat the negative impacts and stigma related to Autism spectrum Disorder (ASD) for the families touched by Autism through: creating a community of support and advocacy, increasing independent life-long skills, increasing employment opportunities for those on the spectrum, reducing parental stress, and increasing positive parental perceptions of those raising children with ASD.

 Founder & CEO

 Tracy is a Marine OEF Veteran and currently teaches Government at Tarrant County Community College as well as Navarro College.
 Tracy is pursing a PhD in Human Services specializing in Social and Community Services, holds a M.A. in Political Science specializing in Public Policy and a B.S. in Political Science.